falkr/ttm4175/pages/iot-mqtt.md

+# MQTT

 In this lab, we learn how to use a publish-subscribe protocol to send data between devices.
 In particular, we will be using the Paho-mqtt library for Python and MQTT.fx to connect the two Raspberry Pis to each other, and to a laptop.

 Before we start, just as a repetition, since it's easy to lose the overview when so many different parts are involved:

 * **MQTT** is the publish-subscribe protocol that we are using today.
 * **Mosquitto** is the software to run your own MQTT broker.
-* **Paho-mqtt** is a library for Pyhton to run an MQTT *client*, which can publish messages and subscribe to topics.
+* **Paho-mqtt** is a library for Pyhton to run an MQTT *client*, which connects to a broker, and can publish messages and subscribe to topics.
-* **MQTT.fx** is a helping program to manually publish messages and subscribe to topic.
+* **MQTT.fx** is a helping program to manually publish messages and subscribe to topics.

 **For the Report:** Before we used HTTP.
 Describe in a few words the difference of MQTT and HTTP.
 Do you see situations where each of them has their strengths?
 When would you use which protocols?

 # MQTT.fx